gcosma/COP509/README.md

 Relevant read: [Introduction to Neural Information Retrieval](https://www.microsoft.com/en-us/research/publication/introduction-neural-information-retrieval/)

-# Week 1, Day 1 Monday: Introduction to module and NLP Basics
+# Week 1: Introduction to module and NLP Basics
 ---

 **About the module**